 Current postings can be found in the Jobs section of our LinkedIn page.
 In addition, you can also visit the Communication Career Services web page to view additional opportunities.
 Paid internships will be considered first for approval.
 No more than two internships per organization will be approved for credit.
 Students are expected to be compensated for their internship--related expenses.
 Because this list is not comprehensive and does not reflect the number of internship opportunities that may be available, students are encouraged to seek out and apply for other available internships.
 Each internship must be approved by the Internship Supervisor, Dr. Isabella Cunningham.

-Please consult the Spring Internship Guideline document for more details.
+Please consult the Summer Internship Guideline document for more details.
 Your internship experience should follow these basic steps:

 - Find, apply for and obtain an internship (the earlier the better, many positions are already filled by the beginning of the semester).

 - Register for an internship course (making sure that you meet course prerequisites and minimum GPA requirements).

 - Download and fill out the Internship Application Form.docx.
 Both you and your supervisor should complete and sign the corresponding sections.

 - Email the scanned version of the completed application (in one PDF document, using your full name as the file name) by 5:00 pm on June 7, 2019 to the Internship Coordinator (firstname.lastname@example.org).

 - You will be notified whether your internship is approved for credits.